saaste/play-docker-aws-tutorial/README.md

 $ sudo usermod -a -G docker ec2-user
 ```

-Now log out using `exit` command and log back in ssh just like before.
+Now log out using `exit` command and log back in using ssh just like before.
 Then pull the image from the repository:

 ```
 $ docker pull yourusername/example-repo-1
 ```

-And finally we can run the image!
+And finally we can run the image:

 ```
 $ docker run --name example-app-1 -d -p 80:9000 yourusername/example-repo-1